-The level of total assets managed by the Company as of January 2018 is US\$95,897.62million.
+The level of total assets managed or sub-managed by the Company as of December 31, 2020 was US\$158,378.88 million.

-Accordingly, the sub-advised Funds represent approximately 0.20% of total assets under management of the Company, and all UCITS assets represent approximately 8.11% of total assets under management of the Company.
+Accordingly, the sub-advised Funds represent approximately 0.18% of total assets under management of the Company, and all UCITS assets represent approximately 7.77% of total assets under management of the Company.